Supersmf/Acme/README.md

-# Simple responsive website with a responsive layout https://supersmf.github.io/Acme/
+# Simple responsive website with a responsive layout (only HTML & CSS)  https://supersmf.github.io/Acme/